Voting by mail: a Markov chain model for managing the security risks of election systems: Wisconsin 2020 General Election Case Study

 Figure \ref{fig:WIcalibration} illustrates the cumulative number of ballots returned by day (solid line) compared to the expected number of ballots returned in the DTMC model (dotted line) using the calibrated return rates.
 The comparison of actual and modeled returned ballots for Milwaukee County is aligned with actual daily ballots returned (blue) and the baseline of the DTMC model for daily ballots returned (dashed).
 Note that all mitigations are not active in all time intervals.
 For example, the mitigation \(M5\) for reminders to return ballots was not implemented until time $t=35$ (interval 2).
 Figure \ref{fig:WIcalibration} shows that the modeled baseline model aligns closely with real-world data.

 We then consider the mitigations of the model to determine a starting point for policies active in the 2020 Wisconsin General Election.
 We study the availability of mitigations M3, M4, M5, M6, and M7.
-Mitigation strength refers to the effect of each mitigation on the magnitude of the associated arc transition probabilities.
+Mitigation strength refers to the effect of each mitigation on the magnitude of the associated arc transitions.
+Therefore, the mitigation strength values are relative likelihood values.
 Table \ref{tab:BaseMitigation} lists the inputs associated with mitigation strength in the baseline model.
-Low strength (less than 0.05) is associated with a minimal impact of that mitigation on the VBM system.
-Wisconsin voters were able to view ballot notifications manually through myvote.wi.gov, Wisconsin did not implement automatic ballot notification in 2020, so this value is low to reflect that few voters manually checked their ballot statuses.
-We set mitigation \(M3\) strength to 0.0265, which resulted in a mean absolute deviation of 0.24-percent from the observed number of (NC,U) ballots.
+Wisconsin did not implement automatic ballot notification in 2020, when voters were able to manually view ballot notifications through \url{myvote.wi.gov}.
+We set mitigation \(M3\) strength to 0.0265 to align the model's baseline rejection rate with the empirical value of (NC,U) ballots.
 Next, we set mitigation \(M4\) to 0.90 to represent the ability of voters to request replacement ballots.
 We set mitigation \(M5\) to 0.74 to represent the sent and advertised reminders to return ballots in the late second interval.
 In Table \ref{tab: ARC-Calibration} we see the arc from node \(IV\) to node \(V\) increases in interval 2 to account for the increased rate of ballot return caused by implementation of mitigation \(M5\).
 Next, we set mitigation \(M6\) to 0.40 to represent the rate voters choose to submit an absentee ballot in person.
 Finally, we set the strength of \(M7\) to the average use in the state of Wisconsin \cite{mit_election_data__science_lab_voting_2021}.
 This results in a mean absolute deviation of 0.25-percent from the observed number of (NC,U) ballots.